Parallaxer/Parallaxer/README.md

 As you leave your home, the transform's position is 0, and when you reach the office, the position is 1.
 Each landmark along your commute is represented by a different position between 0 and 1.

-Parallax operators alter a transform's interval and/or its unit position.
+Parallax operators alter a transform's interval and/or its position.
 Each operation results in a new transform which preserves some property of the original.

 #### Operators: